Individually Designed Major in Engineering

 Deadlines for proposal submission are:

 If the reviewing committee has questions or concerns about your proposed program, they will contact you.
 The School of Engineering OSA will notify you via email once the review of your proposal is complete.
 See instructions below for how to declare.
-Once an IDMEN program is approved, any changes must be petitioned, receiving endorsement from the primary faculty advisors and by the IDMEN Subcommittee.
+Once an IDMEN program is approved, any changes must be petitioned, receiving endorsement from both faculty advisors and approval by the IDMEN Subcommittee.

 Declaring: Once your program has been accepted by the IDMEN subcommittee, the School of Engineering will notify you via email; you may then declare the IDMEN-BS degree on Axess.
 If you have questions about preparing a proposal or about other parts of the process, you can talk to or email Darlene in the Office of Student Affairs.
 Once an IDMEN program is approved, any changes must be petitioned, receiving endorsement from both faculty advisors and by the IDMEN Subcommittee.